Skip to main content

 Any changes that you make to the fulfillment order automatically update the corresponding information on the order summary.

-When you set up Salesforce Order Management, you can configure the payment methods, payment providers, and payment processors for your ecommerce site.
-You then need to think about how to integrate payment processing into your automated fulfillment workflow.
+If you use a third-party payments provider, you can configure the payment methods, payment providers, and payment processors for your ecommerce site, when you set up Salesforce Order Management.
+You’ll need to consider how to integrate your payment processing into your automated fulfillment workflow.

 In general, whatever methods, providers, and processors you use, order payments progress through three stages during order fulfillment.